oriolgual/reefpoints/source/posts/2015-09-18-ember-best-practices-how-to-avoid-leaking-state.md

 This error may be encountered when using mixins as well.
 Even though `Ember.Mixin` is not an `Ember.Object`, properties and methods defined on the mixin get merged with the `Ember.Object` you mix it into.
 The result would be the same: you may end up sharing state between all objects that use the mixin.

-If you found this post helpful, stay tuned for more blog posts from myself and fellow DockYarders on Ember best practices and common pitfalls in the future!
+If you found this post helpful, stay tuned for more blog posts from myself and fellow DockYarders on Ember best practices in the future!